staaky/vatrates/README.md

 ### getCountry(countryCode)

-Another approach is to use `getCountry()`, it returns a `VATCountry` or `undefined` if the country doesn't use VAT.
+Another approach is to use `getCountry()`, it returns a `VATCountry` or `null` if the country doesn't use VAT.
 With a `VATCountry` you'll have all the VAT rate functions and some extra helpers.

 ``` php
 $vatRates = new VATRates();